 While eggs contain many beneficial nutrients, they are not balanced and complete.
 Cats are obligate carnivores and must consume a diet that is made up of predominantly animal protein.
 So feed eggs as a treat, and feed less at the next mealtime.
 As a general rule, treats should not make up more than ten percent of a cat’s diet.

 Eggs are good for cats.
 The protein in eggs is easily digestible protein and eggs provide many essential nutrients which include vitamins A, B6, B12, D and E, riboflavin, folate, niacin, iron, zinc, calcium, omega-3 fatty acids, amino acids (arginine, histidine, isoleucine, lysine, methionine, methionine + cysteine, phenylalanine, phenylalanine + tyrosine, threonine, and valine) and antioxidants (lutein and zeaxanthin).

 There are several ways to feed eggs to cats which includes poached, hard-boiled and scrambled eggs.
 Go easy on the butter and milk if you are feeding scrambled eggs as they can cause dairy intolerances in some cats.

 Once cooked, make sure the eggs have cooled and cut bite-sized pieces before feeding to the cat.

 When not to feed a cat eggs

-Cats on therapeutic diets:
+Cats on therapeutic diets

-Therapeutic diets are diets which are prescribed by a veterinarian to treat or manage underlying medical conditions such as kidney disease, hyperthyroidism, diabetes, digestive help and stone dissolving diets.
+Therapeutic diets are diets that are prescribed by a veterinarian to treat or manage underlying medical conditions such as kidney disease, hyperthyroidism, diabetes, digestive help and stone dissolving diets.
 Most of these diets must be fed exclusively, with no other foods.
 Always check with your veterinarian before feeding any non-prescription foods to cats who are on therapeutic diets.